 Step 6: Tracking & Analytics

-Tracking ROI is king in all business, as is true in direct mail.
+Tracking ROI is king in all businesses, as is true in direct mail.
 Direct mail can be slightly tricky to track out of the gate.

 One piece of the puzzle to tracking the effectiveness of your direct mail campaigns is by using unique phone numbers and website URLs.
 This way, any calls coming through that number or forms submitted from that tracking URL can be directly correlated with a certain campaign.